INHS Sanjivani

 INHS Sanjivani is a multi-speciality hospital of the Indian Navy at Kochi, Kerala under the Southern Naval Command.
 It is the largest military hospital in the states of Kerala and Tamil Nadu.
 It is the nodal hospital for ships and other naval units at Kochi.
 The hospital also provides medical cover and aid to civil authorities as required, including disaster relief operations.
-In 2019, INHS Sanjivani was adjudged the best Naval Hospital in India.